Thank you for reading our post, please rate this article at the end.

 You must get a mat fitting your body.
 Of course, the appropriate size will depend on your body size and preference.

 For example, 20” by 72” is about right for me.
-More than 23” wide is usually luxurious.
+Anything wider than 23” is usually luxurious.

 Price

-A camping sleeping pad is one piece of gear where it’s worth shelling out extra money.
+A camping sleeping pad is one piece of gear worth extra money.

-Now, prices for sleeping pads for camping can range between $20 to $200.
+Now, prices for camping sleeping pads can range between $20 and $200.
 I suggest you pay extra for your comfort.
-The higher-end options will also allow you to put in more outdoor nights.
+The higher-end options will also allow you to spend more outdoor nights.

-However, if you plan to get a sleeping pad for occasional or temporary use, such as festivals, buy cheap .
-The worst behavior comes out at festivals; people steal, destroy, and are usually rough on equipment.
+However, buy cheap if you plan to get a sleeping pad for occasional or temporary use, such as festivals.
+The worst behavior occurs at festivals; people steal, destroy, and are usually rough on equipment.

 Repair Kit

-If you take an air sleeping pad into the wilderness, pack a small repair kit.
+Pack a small repair kit if you take an air sleeping pad into the wilderness.
 This nifty package will be useful if your pad gets punctured by rocks, sticks, or cacti.

 Extras you Don’t Need

-A repair kit is one of the essential extras you should always seek t have in your sleeping pad purchase.
-There’re, however, other extras that are irrelevant and a waste of money.
+A repair kit is an essential extra you should always include in your sleeping pad purchase.
+However, other extras are irrelevant and a waste of money.

-Foot pumps are another unnecessary fancy gadget; they add up the weight and cost.
-In most cases, you’ll find your breath is just fine; a few strong breaths and you’re in business.
+Foot pumps are another unnecessary fancy gadget; they add weight and cost.
+In most cases, your breath is just fine; a few strong breaths, and you’re in business.

-I can only think of why you need a foot pump if you have got a down-lined sleeping bag.
-Your warm moist breath can damage the down feather.
-Using a pump can prevent this.
+I can only imagine why you need a foot pump if you have a down-lined sleeping bag.
+Your warm, moist breath can damage the down feather, and using a pump can prevent this.

 How Can I Comfortably Side Sleep on a Sleeping Pad?